Glenmorangie 18 year Single Highland rare malt Scotch Whisky 1990s miniature + tube

 Bottler: Distillery Bottling

-Bottling serie:
+Bottling series:

 Vintage:

-Bottling Year: 1990s
+Bottling Year: 1990s.

 Stated Age: 18 years old.

-Casktype: Mountain Oak Casks
+Cask type: Mountain Oak Casks

 Strength: 43.0 % Vol.